'Disappointment' over climate change bill

 "This timid decision shows how weak the SNP are on the climate crisis.
 They're making excuses but they should be seizing the opportunity.

 "Science says we need strong action now.
-Other countries such as New Zealand, Iceland and Sweden have already set net-zero targets in their legislation, thanks to Greens in government.
+Other countries such as New Zealand, Iceland and Sweden have already set net-zero targets in their legislation, thanks to Greens in government."

-"Scotland has a chance to drive up improvements in housing, jobs, transport and farming but it seems it's going to take opposition parties and the wider climate movement to force the SNP to do the right thing."
+Claire Mack, chief executive of Scottish Renewables, added: "Countries around the world are looking to increase their climate change targets to deliver the ambition of the Paris Agreement, so it is right that Scotland does so too.

+"While this bill continues to show Scotland's ambition, we would urge ministers and parliament to set a date for delivering net-zero emissions and to remain a world leader in the fight against climate change."

 The bill increases the current emissions target, which is set at an 80% reduction by 2050.